 General contractors aren’t excluded from this requirement.
 Some states may require multiple licenses to operate.
 Check with your local government to learn the specific licensing requirements for your state and municipality.

-Although requirements will vary, there are many typical standards you can expect to meet when to qualify for a contractor license.
+Although requirements will vary, there are many typical standards you can expect to meet to qualify for a contractor license.
 Here you’ll learn why you need a license to operate as a general contractor and some of the requirements you’ll need to meet.

 [Read more: Starting a Business?
 A Guide to Business Licenses and Permits]